 Because of many things, Chelsea is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chelsea really has some of the features that families look for when choosing a good community to raise children.
 Is Chelsea perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Chelsea in 2010 was $32,309, which is wealthy relative to Alabama and the nation.
-This equates to an annual income of $129,236 for a family of four.
-However, Chelsea contains both very wealthy and poor people as well.
+The per capita income in Chelsea in 2018 was $37,634, which is wealthy relative to Alabama and the nation.
+This equates to an annual income of $150,536 for a family of four.

-Chelsea is a somewhat ethnically-diverse city.
 The people who call Chelsea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chelsea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chelsea include English, German, Italian, and French .
+Important ancestries of people in Chelsea include Irish, English, German, French, and Scottish.

 The most common language spoken in Chelsea is English.
 Other important languages spoken here include Spanish and Chinese.